welbornprod/tigertamer/README.md

                             The output and archive directories are
                             included automatically.
     -L,--labelconfig      : Print label config and exit.
+    -M,--MASTERFILE       : Like -m, but separate into width files first.
+    -m,--masterfile       : Parse, split parts, combine parts, and then output another Mozaik master file (.dat) to stdout.
+    -n,--namesonly        : Just show which files would be generated.
     -o dir,--output dir   : Output directory.
                             Use - for stdout output.
-    -h,--help             : Show this help message.
-    -n,--namesonly        : Just show which files would be generated.
     -p,--preview          : Preview output for a Mozaik (.dat) file.
                             This will not create any Tiger (.tiger) files.
     -r,--run              : Automatically run with settings in config.
     -s,--nosplit          : Do not split parts into single line items.
+    -T,--TREE             : Like -t, but separate into width files first.
+                            This adjusts the tree to width-first.
+    -t,--tree             : Print parts in tree-form.
     -u,--unarchive        : Undo any archiving, if possible.
     -U,--UNARCHIVE        : Undo any archiving, and remove all output files.